IRB Driver Award

 Course Overview

-The Senior Lifeguard Award - IRB Driver is designed to create competent IRB drivers.
+The IRB Driver Award is designed to create competent IRB drivers.
 The qualification has a number of theoretical and practical components such driving in the surf, patient rescues and maritime regulations to prepare Surf Lifeguards for IRB use.
 This gives Surf Lifeguards the knowledge and skill required to respond in rescue situations utilising an IRB.
 It is compulsory for members to have the award to drive an IRB.

 Course Information